Coordinate system and node transformation properties

 NodeA as the center.

-In the scene editor, you can always use rotate transform tools to change the rotation of a node.
+In the Scene panel, you can always use Rotate transform tools to change the rotation of a node.

 The Scale property is a set of multiplication factors which are composed of